Brandxr And Glaze Car Wash Unveil Atlanta-Themed 3D Augmented Reality Mural Experience

 Media Opportunities: Demonstration of AR technology, interviews with executives from BrandXR and Glaze Car Wash, photo and video opportunities with the interactive mural

-Media representatives and marketing executives interested in attending the unveiling or scheduling a private demonstration should contact Brandie Barkley, Owner of Glaze Car Wash, at ...
+Media representatives and marketing executives interested in attending the unveiling or scheduling a private demonstration should contact Brandie Wilson, Owner of Glaze Car Wash, at ...

 About BrandXR